MaVio-R/Mario_MaVio_Things/README.md

 # Mario_MaVio_Things

+## C Programs Branch

-Welcome to the Mario_MaVio_Things Repository!
-This is a collaborative project where my friend and I showcase our programming skills by sharing various programs we've created.
+Welcome to the C Programs section of the Mario_MaVio_Things Repository!
+This is a collaborative project where my friend and I showcase our programming skills through various C programs we've created.
 Whether you're looking for inspiration, learning resources, or just some fun code to explore, you’ve come to the right place!

 ## Table of Contents